LDMX-Software/ldmx-software.github.io/docs/Running-and-configuring-fire.md

 layout: default
 ---

 The `fire` application is used for simulation, reconstruction, and analysis of data from the LDMX experiment.
-The application receives its configuration for a given purpose by interpreting a python script which contains instructions about what C++ code to run and what parameters to run.
+The application receives its configuration for a given purpose by interpreting a python script which contains instructions about what C++ code to run and what parameters to use.
 The python script is _not_ run for each event, but instead is used to determine the configuration of the C++ code which is run for each event.

 ## Brief summary of running `fire`

 From the commandline, the application is run as follows:

-    $ fire {configuration_script.py} [arguments for configuration script]
+    $ ldmx fire {configuration_script.py} [arguments for configuration script]

 The configuration script language is discussed in more detail below.

 ### Configuration script arguments

-Arguments after the `.py` file on the commandline will be passed to the script as normal arguments to the python script.
+Arguments after the `.py` file on the commandline will be passed to the script as normal arguments to any python script.
 These can be used in many ways to adjust the behavior of the script.
 Some examples are given below in the Tips and Tricks section.

 ## The Process Object